How to Bid on Consulting Projects and Win

 A formal RFP will likely have content and administrative guidelines.
 It’s important to follow these rules, or you’ll risk having your bid invalidated.
 This is especially true when dealing with government contract opportunities.
 Taking the time to get organized before responding can help increase your chances of winning the project.

 To prepare, start by noting whether there are any specific formatting guidelines or content requirements.
-Next, highlight all of the items that are identified as a requirement and create a checklist so you won’t miss any of them as you work through your response.
+Next, highlight all of the items identified as requirements and create a checklist so you won’t miss any as you work through your response.

 3. Write Clearly and Concisely

-With organization out of the way, you’re ready to respond to the RFP.
-Start by writing your executive summary—a one- to two-page document that summarizes your proposal.
-Keep in mind that this may be the only part of the RPF that executives read, so you want to ensure it is clear and to the point.
+With the organization out of the way, you’re ready to respond to the RFP.
+Start by writing your executive summary—a one- to two-page document summarizing your proposal.
+Remember that this may be the only part of the RPF that executives read, so you want to ensure it is clear and to the point.

 Begin with a few sentences to establish context and relevance.
 Throughout your response, stay focused on the client’s request and how your services or recommended approach can help to solve their problem.
 Answers to remaining questions should be short and factual; use the executive summary as your place to shine.